ckeditor/ckeditor5/docs/framework/architecture/intro.md

 ---
 category: framework-architecture
 menu-title: Introduction
+meta-title: Introduction to CKEditor 5 architecture | CKEditor 5 Framework Documentation
 order: 10
 toc: false
 feedback-widget: false
 ---

-# Introduction to CKEditor 5 architecture
+# Introduction to CKEditor&nbsp;5 architecture

-This guide introduces the main pillars of the CKEditor 5 architecture.
+This guide introduces the main pillars of the CKEditor&nbsp;5 architecture.
 It is assumed that you have read the {@link framework/index Framework's overview} and saw some code in the {@link framework/quick-start Quick start} guide.
 This should help you go through the next steps.

 ## Main components

-CKEditor 5 Framework comes with its 3 main pillars:
+CKEditor&nbsp;5 Framework comes with its 3 main pillars:

 * **{@link framework/architecture/core-editor-architecture Core editor architecture}**